Implementation Guide

 curl --request POST \

---url https://prod.truv.com/v1/bridge-tokens/ \
+--url https://prod.truv.com/v1/users/ \

 --header 'X-Access-Client-Id: {{client_id}}' \

---header 'X-Access-Secret: {{access_key}}' \
+--header 'X-Access-Secret: {{access_key}} ' \

 --data '